 When 5911 is called campus emergency services will be alerted and dispatchedto thescene, and if appropriate, local emergency services will be called.

-If the situation is clearly a level I or II emergency, the Campus Safety dispatcher will contact appropriate outside emergency agencies prior to contacting the Campus Safety Supervisor.
+If the situation is clearly a level I or II emergency, the Campus Safety dispatcher will contact appropriate outside emergency agencies prior to contacting the Director of Campus Safety.
 If an emergency situation begins to escalate, appropriate institutional administrative personnel will be notified and necessary action will be initiated to respond to conditions as they unfold.
 Once outside emergency agencies arrive on the scene, i.e., fire department, emergency management, etc. the heads of these agencies will assume coordinated command of the scene.

 UD Emergency equipment is checked and tested regularly as follows: